Overview research and Analysis on core concepts

 Intercultural peer-to–peer learning for young people

-The SUPEER Intercultural peer-to-peer learning for both native and immigrant young people, through an innovative perspective, aims at educating and qualifying young people from both target groups, in being actively involved as mentors in a mutual integration process among peers.
+The SUPEER Intercultural peer-to-peer learning for both young locals and migrants, through an innovative perspective, aims at educating and qualifying young people from both target groups, in being actively involved as mentors in a mutual integration process among peers.
 The design of the programme is based on the idea of peer-to-peer learning with focus on intercultural dialogue and encounters, intercultural understanding and active citizenship.
 The programme, provide guidelines and tools and is divided in steps, with activities and instructions on how to use them, from the recruitment phase, to the actual working phase.

 SUPEER Network Programme

-Following the creation of the Intercultural Mentor Programme, the SUPEER Network Programme aims at establishing a common and intercultural network as a co-productive, creative and autonomous forum across youth both native and immigrants.
+Following the creation of the Intercultural Mentor Programme, the SUPEER Network Programme aims at establishing a common and intercultural network as a co-productive, creative and autonomous forum across youth both young locals and migrants.
 The network will be the framework for common activities and arrangements, based on the idea of peer-to-peer learning and empowerment built through intercultural and co-creative initiatives.

 SUPEER LAPP – an app for intercultural youth programmes and peer-to peer learning